 As an exception from the main rule, unidentified piglets may, on certain conditions, be moved from the holding of birth to another holding in Norway for fattening.
 However, the animals must be identified before they are moved from the fattening holding to a Norwegian slaughterhouse.
+The fattening holding can receive unidentified piglets only from one holding.
 The animals may not be exported to other EEA countries.